MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/css.md

        :::column-end:::
     :::row-end:::

-1. Choose the empty line below `font-family: 'Courier New', Courier, Serif` to add a new declaration.
+1. Select the empty line below `font-family: 'Courier New', Courier, Serif` to add a new declaration.

     :::image type="complex" source="../media/beginners-css-add4.msft.png" alt-text="Add a new declaration" lightbox="../media/beginners-css-add4.msft.png":::
        Add a new declaration